-What should you do?
-Call your office to let them know that you are running low on gloves at Mrs. Jones's house so they can make sure you have enough for her care.
-You do not take gloves from Mr. Williams's home to Ms. Jones's home because once items are left in a home, they cannot be removed and taken to another client's home.
+You call your office to let them know that you are running low on gloves at Mrs. Jones' house so they can make sure you have enough for her care.
+You do not take gloves from Mr. Williams' home to Ms. Jones' home because once items are left in a home, they cannot be removed and taken to another client's home.
 Doing so could transmit germs.